 Taking off we are presented with amazing views of Rarotonga down behind us.
 The rain covers certain parts of the island while the morning sun starts to take over.
-Before we know it we are surrounded by ocean for as far as the eye can see, oh and of course the clouds.
+Before we know it we are surrounded by the ocean for as far as the eye can see, oh and of course the clouds.

 Though, the further away we fly the clouds begin to disappear until there are only a couple left in the sky.
-Once at cruising altitude the smiley air hostess offers us all candy and a beverage.
+Once at cruising altitude, the smiley air hostess offers us all candy and a beverage.

 While descending, the island of Aitutaki quickly comes into view with its unmistakable beauty.
 The waves crash against the massive lagoon, dotted with reef and shallow waters, resulting in the most amazing shades of blue.
 Everyone has their cameras out, snapping shots of the mother natures creation.
-Fifteen islands are located in the lagoon which make up Aitutaki, though many of these are inhabited.
+Fifteen islands are located in the lagoon which makes up Aitutaki, though many of these are inhabited.

-The landing into Aitutaki Airport is smooth and it does not take long to depart with everyone excited to take their first steep on this amazing island.
+The landing into Aitutaki Airport is smooth and it does not take long to depart with everyone excited to take their first step on this amazing island.
 We are quickly greeted by our tour guide, Ali.
 His cheery and hospitable persona set us off to an amazing day in paradise.

-At the airport we are loaded onto a literal truck.
+At the airport, we are loaded onto a literal truck.
 Though, with bench seats lining the outside we all grab a cushioned spot and relax back enjoying the island breeze flowing through.

 We are given the low down on Aitutaki, which quite surprisingly has a lot of history.
 From being the first airport in the Cook Islands during the war to being the birthplace of Christianity of the country.
 It seems Aitutaki is more than just paradise landscapes.

-Greeted by music and fresh coconuts is the perfect way to get into the island vibe.
+Greeted by music and fresh coconuts it is the perfect way to get into the island vibe.
 The beat of the drums is contagious and you will find yourself suddenly bouncing each time a new song starts up!

-The Vaka Cruise is certainly a highlight of the Aitutaki day tour and when you look at the turquoise colored surrounding lagoon it is understandable why.
-Though, having such a well equipped boat, with entertainment and plenty of space is the cherry on top of the cake.
+The Vaka Cruise is certainly a highlight of the Aitutaki day tour and when you look at the turquoise-colored surrounding lagoon it is understandable why.
+Though, having such a well-equipped boat, with entertainment and plenty of space is the cherry on top of the cake.

 The Beautiful Island Stops

 The first stop on the boat is not far away down the lagoon.
-The sand is perfectly white and clean, no rubbish or rocks in sight.
+The sand is perfectly white and clean, with no rubbish or rocks in sight.
 This is my kind of beach!
 Palm trees line the shore on both sides of the boat and the turquoise waters are extremely inviting.